Money Worries Now Series: Financial issues affecting students in universities and colleges

 • Grants, fellowships and loans specifically geared towards students with disabilities

-Here are some budgeting tips when you’re studying in college or university:
+Here are some budgeting tips when studying in college or university:

-1. Make a list of everything that goes into your monthly expenses, including rent/mortgage, utilities and food.
+1. List everything that goes into monthly expenses, including rent/mortgage, utilities and food.

-2. Add up how much money you’ll need each month.
+2. Add up how much money is needed each month.

-5. Figure out how much you need to pay for tuition and fees.
+5. Figure out how much to pay for tuition and fees.

 graduation